 Things like their inventory.
-You can imagine how many parts there are in a motor home.
+You can imagine how many parts there are in a motorhome.
 Their inventory was an Excel spreadsheet that they emailed to each other.
 People would update the numbers on the spreadsheet and then pass it down the chain.
-So, it’s quite a transition from no:
+So, it’s quite a transition from the lack of:

 Because of the advice that CopperTree gave, they are in a very different position after the work we did.
 Since they were coming out of bankruptcy we had to focus on what work we did.
 So we started on the security piece.
-If we don’t have a secure network, the rest of it needed to get it as safe as we can make it.
-Then we needed to work on the best way to build a motor home, and the best way to:
+If we don’t have a secure network, the rest of it needs to be as safe as we can make it.
+Then we needed to work on the best way to build a motorhome, and the best way to:

 Yet, many staff members in the organization who had been there for 15-20 years clung onto the way we used to do it.
 While a 20-year-old application was good enough in the past, it’s not good as a security or management tool.
 It won’t function in the new environment that they’re in.
 They went from 800 or 900 employees down to the 200 they’re at now.
 That significant growth from three people in an empty building to 200 employees.
 Such employees produce products and have an understanding of:

-- and what production looks like from their perspective.
+- What production looks like from their perspective.

 The organization went from a very large organization scaled back to shut down for a while.
 They almost went through another startup stage, but are now back to full production.
 Additionally, they’re continuing to grow their capabilities as they go into the future.

 Technical Challenges: Why Leveraging Technology is Important for Other Aspects